ElectricDrill/AstraHealthDocs/DocFx/MD/samples.md

 In the sample scene, passive health regeneration is enabled for all characters, but you can disable it by unchecking `Passive Health Regeneration` in the `EntityHealth` of the entity in question.
 By default, healing popups will also be shown for each passive regeneration tick.
 If these popups bother you, you can disable them as follows:
 1. From the hierarchy, open the `PopupCanvas` game object
 2. Select the `HealPopupManager` game object
 3. In the inspector, in the `Heal Popup Manager` component, expand the `Heal Sources To Ignore` section and press the `+` button.
-Drag the `HP Regeneration HS` Heal Source found in `Examples/Instances/Heal Sources` here.
+Drag the `HP Regeneration HS` Heal Source found in `Examples/Instances/Sources - Heal` here.

 This way, the `Heal Popup Manager` will ignore all healing events that have `HP Regeneration` as their heal source, and therefore will not create pop-ups for passive regeneration ticks.